get-glu/glu/docs/guides/gitops-implementation.md

 Here we see that we read a file at a particular path: `fmt.Sprintf("env/%s/deployment.yaml", phase.Descriptor.Name)`

-The metadata supplied by Glu here happens to be the phases metadata.
+The descriptor supplied by Glu here happens to be the phases identifiers and metadata.
 This is how we can read different paths, dependent on the phase being read or written to.

 This particular implementation reads the file as a Kubernetes deployment encoded as YAML.